 If you received a diagnosis of a horrific pregnancy problem, would you want access to an abortion?
 Or would you want your options to be limited to stillbirth, miscarriage, or a suffering child, who would most likely die within a year?

-At a press conference at the Capitol last week, proponents of Initiative 120, a campaign to place an initiative to ban abortion after 22 weeks on Colorado’s November ballot, argued that women in these circumstances are better off having miscarriages or stillbirths, or delivering a baby that will soon die, than having an abortion late in pregnancy.
+At a press conference at the Capitol last week, proponents of Proposition 115, a potential 2020 ballot initiative to ban abortion after 22 weeks, argued that women in these circumstances are better off having miscarriages or stillbirths, or delivering a baby that will soon die, than having an abortion late in pregnancy.

 “Miscarriage is a natural process that happens,” said Lauren Castillo, a spokesperson for the campaign, called Due Date Too Late.
 “With perinatal hospice, it’s giving them a healing way to really have that journey of a late-term miscarriage, and that’s what we’re advocating for women who may receive a fatal fetal diagnosis where the baby might not live after the birth.”